NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 ## Recommendations:

 * We need more data to be able to create a more robust model that can help us preduct car performance.
-New variables need to be incorporated to analyze if besides vehicle lenght and ground clearance there are other variables that highly impact performance.
+The dataset provided only had 50 observations.
+Also, new variables need to be incorporated to analyze if besides vehicle lenght and ground clearance there are other variables that highly impact performance.

+* It is recommended to re-sample production lots and increase sample size.
+Our study showed that despite Lot3 having a similar distribution than the population, it's variance is above the required limit.